 • Describe how your organization uses catastrophe modeling to manage the climate-related risks to your business.

-• Specify for which climate-risks the company uses catastrophe models to assess.
+• Specify for which climate-risks the company uses catastrophe models to assess, if any.
 (Property, Casualty, Life, Health)

 • Discuss the climate scenarios utilized by the company to analyze its underwriting risks, including which risk factors the scenarios consider, what types of scenarios are used, and what timeframes are considered.